-RBOC started to turn its attention to the Waste Water and Power Enterprise's capital programs in 2013-2014.
-With the guidance of WSIP Lessons Learned, RBOC will orchestrate several audits that will be the focus of RBOC's review efforts going forward in 2014-2015.
+RBOC began to turn its attention to the Waste and Power Enterprise's capital programs in 2013-2014.
+With the guidance of WSIP Lessons Learned, RBOC will orchestrate several audits that will be the focus of RBOC's review efforts in 2014-2015.

-Finally, RBOC continues to hope to improve its outreach to the public and coordinate with the PUC Citizen Advisory and General Bond Oversight Committees to ensure greater public awareness and input related to the many critical aspects of the SFPUC's expenditure of revenue bonds.
+Finally, RBOC plans to continue improving its outreach to the public and coordinate with the PUC Citizen Advisory and General Bond Oversight Committees to ensure greater public awareness and input related to the SFPUC's expenditure of revenue bonds.